Grave robbery: African Americans

-Australia
+Indigenous Australians

 The practice of grave robbery against Aboriginal Australians can be traced back to the early days of British colonisation, when Aboriginal burial sites were viewed merely as sites of scientific curiosity and anthropological study, and sought to collect and study their remains before they disappeared altogether.

 This belief was reflected in the work of anthropologists and scientists who travelled to Australia in the nineteenth and twentieth centuries to collect Aboriginal remains for study.
 These remains were not only taken without the consent of Indigenous communities but were used to advance racist and pseudoscientific theories about their supposed inferiority.

 It was a common practice carried out by medical students who needed corpses for dissection and research.
 This practice continued until the late nineteenth century when laws were introduced to regulate the supply of cadavers for medical research.

 This was all part of a broader pattern of colonial violence against Indigenous Australians, which included forced removal from their land, massacres, and the forced assimilation of Indigenous children into white Australian society.

 One of the most notorious examples of grave robbery in Australia is the case of the Tasmanian Aboriginals (see also: Black War).
 After the last full-blooded Tasmanian Aboriginal woman died in 1876, her body was exhumed and her skeleton sent to the Royal College of Surgeons in London for study.
 It was not until 1976, a century later, that her remains were finally returned to Australia for a proper burial.

 Probably the most prolific documented individual pillager of Indigenous burial sites was George Murray Black, who ransacked around 1,800 graves around Victoria, eastern South Australia and southern New South Wales.

 The practice continued well into the twentieth century, with some cases reported as recently as the 1970s.
 The theft and desecration of Aboriginal burial sites and remains has had profound and ongoing impacts on Indigenous communities in Australia.
 For many Indigenous Australians, the loss of their ancestors' remains has denied them the opportunity to mourn and grieve their loved ones.
 It has also perpetuated a legacy of trauma and dispossession that has been passed down through the generations.

 Efforts to repatriate stolen Indigenous remains and protect Indigenous burial sites have been ongoing in Australia for many years.
 In recent years, there has been a growing movement to return stolen remains to their traditional owners for proper burial and commemoration.